AI Safety & Security

 3. OpenClaw RCE and ClawHavoc · February 2026

-Critical one-click RCE and malicious skills marketplace in a viral AI agent framework.
+Critical one-click remote code execution and a malicious skills marketplace in a viral AI agent framework.

 Source: runZero